KHZ-INTL/blog/_posts/2017-12-17-crackme-writeup-snd-01.markdown

 categories: Crackme SnD Writeup
 ---

-The objective of this Crack-Me is to get flag/ the success message by either validating a license key from a file or patching the execution flow of the program.
+The objective of this Crack-Me is to get the flag/ the success message by either validating a license key from a file or patching the execution flow of the program.
 You may use any other methods.

 Crack-Me: Crack-Me from Search and Destroy (SnD) Reversing Tutorial by Lena #2